Three-body bound states of two bosons and one impurity in one dimension: Summary

 \section{Summary}

-In summary, we investigated the bound states of a 1D three-body mass-imbalanced system.
-In the absence of three-body interaction, we give the phase diagram of the bound state number by solving the STM equations with arbitrary $d/g$ and $M/m$.
+In summary, we studied the bound states of a 1D three-body mass-imbalanced system with two-body attractive interaction.
+In the absence of three-body interaction, we presented the phase diagram of the number of three-body bound states by solving the STM equations with arbitrary $d/g$ and $M/m$.
 We developed some computational techniques and applied them to obtain the complete phase diagram.
-We demonstrated that the LLH system is different from the HHL system, which has no more than three bound states.
+We demonstrated that the LLH system has at most three three-body bound states.
 Particularly, in the limit of $M/m \rightarrow 0$ the LLH system has the Bethe Ansatz solution, which further verifies the validity of our results.
-Moreover, we found that the introducing of the three-body interaction leads to one more bound state.
-However, the extra three-body bound state would not always exist, which depends on the mass ratio and the ratio of coupling strength $d_0/g_0$.
+Moreover, we found that the presence of the three-body interaction may lead to one more bound state.
+However, this additional three-body bound state would not always exist, but depends on the mass ratio and the ratio of coupling strength $d_0/g_0$.
+The existence of the additional three-body bound state is independent of the three-body interaction at some special parameter points which correspond to the transition points of the number of three-body bound states induced solely by two-body attractive interaction.

+The techniques to solve the STM equations may be applied to study mass-imbalanced four-body or $N$-body system.
+Our results may help understanding of how mass-imbalanced particles are bounded with two-body attractive interactions and three-body interaction.